On what amount is the bpm calculated?

 If you buy a new passenger car, delivery van or motorcycle and have it registered, the gross bpm amount will be the final amount which you will have to pay.

 Are you registering in the Netherlands a used passenger car, delivery van or motorcycle that you bought abroad?
 If so, there are 3 ways of establishment the value.

 Are you having a delivery van converted into a passenger car, for example?
 If so, you are liable for the payment of bpm.
 Has bpm previously been paid for the delivery van?
 And is the bpm for this passenger car higher or the same as the bpm applicable to the delivery van at the time of conversion?
 In that case you can deduct the bpm still applicable to the delivery van at the time of conversion from the bpm payable for this passenger car.

-Change of gross bpm amount in vehicle registration certificate
+Change of gross bpm amount in the vehicle registration system

 It could be that the previously set gross bpm amount has to be changed, for example after completion of an objection procedure or if it turns out that the emissions percentage is incorrect.
-In that case, the RDW will request that you send part IA of the vehicle registration certificate to them.
-You will then receive a new part IA containing the correct gross bpm amount.
-The RDW does so at the request of the Tax and Customs Administration.
+The RDW does so on our request.
+The gross bpm amount can be found at www.rdw.nl.

 More information about change of gross bpm amount

 Do you have any questions about this, for example why the gross bpm amount has changed?
 In that case, you should contact the BelastingTelefoon Auto (Cars).

 Historical gross bpm amount